Bounteous-Inc/bounteous-aem-commons/README.md

 ## Features

+### aem-component-generator
+This is a code generator that enables developers to automatically create the base structure of an AEM component using a JSON configuration file, streamlining implementation for all developers and enabling frontend developers to create components according to WCM Core standards (including Sling Models) without the need to code any java.

 ### aem-devops-runbook-template
 This is a template to aid in creation of a Dev/Ops Runbook for an AEM platform.
 A runbook following this template has been (unofficially) labeled by Adobe Managed Services as a "model runbook."